Cattn/SPGC/README.md

 ## F&Q
 #### How do I disable it?
-- You can disable the extension by clicking on the extension icon in the extension bar, then toggling the disable button off.
+- You can disable the extension by clicking on the extension icon in the extension bar, then toggling the enable button off.

 #### Help!
 I have an issue
 - You can contact me with any issues at ``Logan@cattn.dev`` or on discord ``cattn.``